 A number of jobs get qualified for Public Service Loan Forgiveness(PSLF) where you get forgiveness on the remaining loan balance once you are working with the public service work or teaching.
 If you meet the required qualifications then the balance of your loan will be forgiven.

-You need to complete your work term in order to get qualified it.
+You need to complete your work term in order to get qualified.
 As forgiveness is used in combination with income-based repayment plans.
-Payment of yours will get lower and the interest will be collected even if you fail you still have the access to a good rate of interest.

 Look for raises